AutoLogicTechnology/Journal/README.md

 ## Version

-0.4.3
+0.4.4

-## Filters
+## Plugins

-Filtering is done on a per Journal basis.
+Filtering the deis done on a per Journal basis.
 As a Journal comes into the API, it is filtered and cleaned up.
 This is done so that the Journal Callback doesn't have to do it, thus allowing for a faster invocation on the client-side.

 These filters are simple Yapsy plugins, and Journal currently ships with two: